DEV Community

 • Ad-supported free version with nag prompts

 IP Webcam is powerful for users who know how to set up port forwarding or VPNs, but it is not a plug-and-play security camera solution.
+The privacy story is good (local-only); the ergonomics aren't.

 4. Haven

-Haven was created by Guardian Project and Freedom of the Press Foundation.
+Haven was created by the Guardian Project and Freedom of the Press Foundation.
 It is designed as a personal security device rather than a traditional security camera.

 Pros: